Sam Bumatay: Career

-Bumatay was product of GMA's StarStruck Kids talent contest.
+Bumatay was product of GMA Network's StarStruck Kids talent contest.
 Bumatay won the Ultimate Female Survivor along with Kurt Perez as the Ultimate Male Survivor in 2004.
 She played as Lawiswis in Mulawin (2004), starring Angel Locsin, Richard Gutierrez and Dennis Trillo, among others.
 Bumatay played as the young robot in QTV 11 sitcom Ay, Robot!
 (2005) with Ogie Alcasid, Tanya Garcia, Ryza Cenon, C.J.
 Muere and Eunice Lagusad, directed by Al Tantay.
 In 2006, she was nominated as Best Child Actress in Mulawin: The Movie for FAMAS Awards and Star Awards For Movies.